Tusoteuthis: Etymology

+Classification

+Due to fragmentary nature of holotype specimen, it is hard to determine other specimens that are described as T. longa are actually belonging to that species, and species T. longa itself is likely to be nomen dubium.
+Some of specimens, including gladius remains which has yielded an estimated mantle length close to or equal to that of the modern giant squid, should be classified as specimens of Enchoteuthis melaneae instead.
+Another species of Tusoteuthis, T. cobbani was also reclassified to genus Enchoteuthis.

 Ecology

-Tusoteuthis is assumed to have preyed on other cephalopods, fish, and possibly even small marine reptiles.

-Tusoteuthis was also preyed on by other animals, especially the many, various predatory fish of the Western Interior Seaway.
+Enchoteuthids like Tusoteuthis are estimated to be active predators.
+Fossils that are described as Tusoteuthis were found to be preyed on by other animals, especially the many, various predatory fish of the Western Interior Seaway.
 A fossil of the predatory aulopiform, Cimolichthys nepaholica, was found with the gladius of T. longa in its gullet.
 The back portion of the gladius was in the stomach region, while the mouth of C. nepaholica had remained opened, suggesting that the fish had died in the middle of swallowing the cephalopod, tail first.
 Researchers strongly suspect that as the fish was swallowing Tusoteuthis, the head and/or tentacles remained outside the mouth, thus blocking the gills of the fish, and suffocating it as it swallowed its prey.